jbcodeforce/flink-studies/docs/index.md

 ???- info "This chapter updates"
     * Created 2018
     * 10/24: rework intro and stream processing description.
 Move fault tolerance to architecture
+    * 12/24: work on cookbook and add more SQL how to

 ## Why Flink?